 Articles by Claudia Ziegler Acemyan, PhD

 Dr. Acemyan is an Adjunct Assistant Professor in the Department of Psychological Sciences at Rice University and the founding principal of Post Hoc, LLC, a human factors and safety consulting company.
-Her work focuses on issues like system/environment usability, safety, warnings, measurement and assessment tools, medical human factors, and user-centered system development.
+Her work focuses on system usability, safety, human error, warnings, medical human factors, assessment tools, and user-centered system development.

 SUSapp: A Free Mobile Application That Makes the System Usability Scale (SUS) Easier to Administer

 Abstract The System Usability Scale (SUS), created by Brooke (1996), is a widely used measure to assess subjective usability.
 However, few digital tools have been created to help collect the required data and compute SUS scores, which rely upon a formula that is complex.
 The aim of the project was to develop an open-source iOS […] [Read More]